How much compensation can I claim for an accident at a fairground/funfair?

 We can also arrange a local medical for you if required.
 Chances are that you have already seen a doctor, but if you haven’t, or if further medical details are required, this is something we can sort out for you.
 This will come at no cost to you, and it will be arranged in your local area.

-If you have been involved in a fairground accident, there are a number of different things you will be able to claim compensation for.
-These are as follows:
+If you have been involved in a fairground accident, there are a number of different things you will be able to make fairground accident claims for.
+These damages are as follows:

 - General damages – This is designed to cover the pain and suffering you have experienced.
 The payout amount is determined by the medical report your doctor has compiled.